graphery/grapper-doc/src/reference/svg-api/classList-and-style.md

 ::: tip Note
-Many SVG attributes are visuals and can also be used as properties CSS so in Graphane you can choose to use
+Many SVG attributes are visuals and can also be used as properties CSS so in Grapper you can choose to use
 `.stroke_width()` or `.style.strokeWidth()`.
 :::